Commercial Property Disputes

 Taking formal court action is the final option.
 Osbornes will support you in court where necessary, but our commercial-first dispute resolution process greatly reduces the likelihood of you needing to take this step.

-What are the consequences of a commercial lease dispute?
+What are the consequences of a commercial property dispute?

 Allowing a dispute to fester is potentially damaging for both parties.
 For the landlord, there is a risk that you will lose rental revenues or will not be able to let the property to another tenant as quickly as you would like.
 For the tenant, serious breaches may give the landlord the right to enter the property and terminate the lease.
 There’s a lot at stake.